srihari-naidu/a05-tcp2201-mini-proj-mgmt-sys-2023/README.md

 ## Documentation

 For more information on how to use the MMU Online Mini-project Management System, please refer to the user documentation in the `docs` folder.

+## Credits

+This project was created by my team from the Faculty of Computing and Informatics for the Bachelors of Computer Science Trimester 2, 2022/2023 Objec-Oriented Analysis & Design.